tosdr/tosback-versions/Clockify/Terms of Service.md

 Unless otherwise indicated in the Agreement, the Service, Clockify and its entire Content (including but not limited to the original source code, Website copy, images, graphic elements, design, databases, logo or other signs, domain, trade name and business name, trademarks or service marks, any customized work and other related materials) are protected by Intellectual Property Rights of COING.

 Users have only the rights specified under Section 7 and Section 25 of this Agreement.
-User may not acquire any other Intellectual Property Rights under this Agreement.
-Clockify is made available on a limited-access basis, and no ownership right may be conveyed to any User, irrespective of the use of terms such as "purchase" or "sale".
+Users may not acquire any other Intellectual Property Rights under this Agreement.
+Clockify is made available on a limited-access basis, and no ownership right may be conveyed to any User, irrespective of the use of terms such as "purchase" or "sale" in TOU or anywhere on the Website.

 Any unauthorized use of the Content and/or any part of it, without the permission of the owner of Intellectual Property Rights, shall be deemed an infringement of Intellectual Property Rights.
 COING will take all legal remedies to protect its Intellectual Property Rights immediately upon the knowledge of such unauthorized use.